Savory/savory.github.io/_posts/2022-08-28-how-to-build-an-api-in-deno-with-danet.md

 ---
 published: true
 ---
-# Build an API in Deno with Danet

 Welcome, take a seat, and keep your keyboard at hand because today we are building a REST API in Danet.
 In the end, we'll also show you how to handle authentication.